vmware/terraform-provider-vcfa/website/docs/r/certificate.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_certificate"
 sidebar_current: "docs-vcfa-resource-certificate"
 description: |-
-  Provides a VMware Cloud Foundation Automation Certificate resource.
+  Provides a resource to manage Certificates in VMware Cloud Foundation Automation.
 It can be used to manage the certificates of servers that VCF Automation has trusted communication with.
 These certificates are used for verification of the credentials of other servers.
 ---

 # vcfa\_certificate

-Provides a VMware Cloud Foundation Automation Certificate resource.
+Provides a resource to manage Certificates in VMware Cloud Foundation Automation.
 It can be used to manage the certificates of servers that VCF Automation has trusted communication with.
 These certificates are used for verification of the credentials of other servers.